ciarachisholm1/Updated_RMAP/README.md

 ## Updated version
 This program was updated by Ciara Chisholm over the course of her MSc.
 The modifications made to the RMAP program are detailed in the file named `Detailed_expl_of_mods_to_RMAP.pdf`.
 This is the original explanation provided in her initial MSc thesis, however in the final version of the thesis has a condensed version of the explanation.
 Therefore the detailed explanation is provided here.
+#### User options
+To turn on masking of the second source in the pair, change the variable "mask_second" to True on line 1915 or `calculate_rm.py`.
+Note, the mask is removed when the RM of the second source is determined.
+To save the plots produced by the RMAP automatically, change the varaible "save_figs_auto" on line 1918 to True.
+To stop the FITS files of the postage stamps from being saved, change "create_fits" on line 1923 to False.
+To have the RMAP run without user input (i.e. without verifying the source flags), change the variable "get_user_input" on line 1924 to False.
+To have the plots produced with a black background, set the variable "light_background" on line 1925 to False.

 ## Possible future improvements/fixes